hamstercage/hamstercage.github.io/content/documentation/installation.md

 title: "Installation"
 type: page
 weight: 2
+bigimg: [{src: "/img/gears.jpg", desc: ""}]
 ---

 Hamstercage is a Python module.
-You can install it from [the source repository](https://github.com/hamstercage/hamstercage/), or from [PyPi(https://pypi.org/project/hamstercage/)].
+You can install it from [the source repository](https://github.com/hamstercage/hamstercage/), or from [PyPi](https://pypi.org/project/hamstercage/).

 ```shell